Age of Pirates: Caribbean Tales: Gameplay

+The player can choose to play as Blaze Shark or his step sister Beatrice Shark.
+When sailing on the map, time is accelerated to account for the travel across the Caribbean islands.
+Players have the freedom to enter ports, engage in ship-to-ship combat, or brave treacherous storms.
+Non-accelerated sailing and naval battles occur while navigating the open seas.
+On foot, players can partake in a range of activities, such as engaging in boarding actions, dueling enemy captains one-on-one, and exploring towns to recruit sailors and gather supplies.

 Reception

 IGN Spain's David Soriano criticized the Spanish dub of the game by ranking it one of the ten worst video games dub for the Spanish language and calling it the worst dubbing for a video game, at least in Spain.
 He commented: "We do not know what kind of substances were in the study [in which the game was dubbed]".